jraillard/parkndeploy/doc/step1_deploy_backend.md

 - `environment` : production
 - `name` : parkdndeploy-github-fed-cred-env-prod-yourIdentifier (the name should reflect your use case as you might need to create multiple one for the same uai)

 :bulb: `issuer` is auto-generated and allows OIDC to recognize the caller as a GitHub action. `subject identifier` will be generated by GitHub when we'll try to connect and provision resources on Azure.
-Here we created a Federated Credential for when we're executing a Github Action in `production environment`
+Here we created a Federated Credential for when we're executing a Github Action in `production environment`.

 Et voilà :sparkles:

-Let's come back to our CD pipeline now :eyes:.
+Let's come back to our CD pipeline now. :eyes:

 ## Deploy Infrastructure